Download A Print-Friendly Version of How to Do A Breast Self-Exam

 Check the OUTER HALF of your right breast.
 Lie down and roll on to your left side to examine your right breast.
 Place your right hand, palm up on your forehead.
 Your breast should lie as flat on your chest as possible.
 It may be easier and more comfortable if you put a pillow behind your shoulder or back.

 Check the INNER HALF of your right breast.
-When you reach the nipple, remove pillow roll on to your back, remove your hand from your forehead and place this arm at a right angle (see drawing).
+When you reach the nipple, remove pillow and roll on to your back, remove your hand from your forehead and place this arm at a right angle (see drawing).
 Carefully check the nipple area using the same circular pressures as before, without squeezing.
 Then examine the remaining breast tissue using the up-and-down vertical strip pattern, until you reach the middle of your chest.
+Place your non-palpating hand down at your side, make a row of circles above and below your collarbone, working from your shoulder to your mid-line.

 Roll on to your right side and repeat these steps on your left breast, using your right hand.